ahmedfawzy98/Blog_website/README.md

 # Alpha-Blog
-This is a simple blogging website as a hobby project aimed to learn Ruby-on-Rails, Bootstarp and web development.\
+This is a simple blogging website as a hobby project aimed to learn Ruby-on-Rails, Bootstarp and honing web development skills.\
 [Alpha-Blog](https://alphablog-ahmed.herokuapp.com/)